 ⚠️ Our Tax Guide for Students guidance has moved to the LITRG website.
 If you are a student or have a student loan and have a query about any of the issues we cover in this section, please let us know by filling in the Contact Us form.

 As a student you may be receiving income from your parents and family, or through a scholarship or bursary, as interest on your savings or from letting out a room.
 But do you know if you should be paying tax on this income?
 And if you are paying tax, should you be or are you entitled to a refund?

-We cover what other income you may be receiving, whether tax should be deducted from it and ways to stop your income being taxed.
-We also tell you how to claim a refund if you have paid too much tax.
+We cover what other income you may be receiving, whether tax should be deducted from it and how much should be being taxed.

 - Do I have to pay tax on scholarships and awards?

 - What tax is payable on savings such as bank and building society interest on our Savings and tax page

 - What tax is payable on property income, such as letting out a room? on our Property income page

 - How to claim a refund if you have paid too much tax?